-You've probably heard the term "overpronation" before, especially if you've ever been fitted for running shoes.
-And even if you already know what overpronation is, you may not know why it happens or that there is an easy way to solve it.
-Read on to learn why pronation occurs and what you can do to mitigate it.
+You've probably heard the term "overpronation" before, and even if you already know what it is, you might not know why it happens or how to fix it.
+It's a lot easier than you think.

 Heel strike happens on the outside of your heel.
 (Yes, this is normal.)